Ace your TExES

 If you are unable to pass your TExES exam on your

 first attempt, you may retake the exam 4 more times for a total of 5 attempts per exam.
-An exam
+An

 can be retaken after 30 days from the date of the last attempt.
 If your exam is made up of

-subject subsets like the Core Subjects EC-6 that includes 5 of them, and you did not pass one or
+subject subsets like the Core Subjects EC-6 that includes 5 of them, and you did not pass

-more of the subsets, you are eligible to retake only the subset(s) you did not pass instead of
+more of the subsets, you are eligible to retake only the subset(s) you did not pass instead

 retaking the whole exam.